Reviewed and contributions made by Anne Kender, PT, DPT, c/NDT and Pediatric Physical Therapist

 - Home exercise program

-After you finish PT, what’s next?
+After you finish physical therapy for toe walking, what’s next?

 Once your child has successfully completed their PT treatment, you will receive a home exercise program.
 For children with an established heel-to-toe pattern their home program will be minimal.
 That is, if they no longer demonstrate weakness or range of motion restrictions.